smarquardt92/project_1/README.md

 Sarah Marquardt

 Description:
-An analysis of trends on traffic in the greater Austin area.
+An analysis of trends on traffic in the greater Austin area over the past 5 years.

 Questions to answer:
 How does time of year, day, weather, holiday, area, driver demographics affect traffic accidents?